mikemackintosh/mikemackintosh.github.io/_posts/2013-03-21-manage-growing-innodb-databases.md

 layout: post
 permalink: /manage-growing-innodb-databases
 title: "Manage Growing InnoDB Databases"
-category: ["databases", "mysql-databases"]
+category: "System Administration"
-tags: database export file-size import innodb mysql-2 mysqldump reconcile resize shrink xtradb
+tags: database export file-size import innodb mysql mysqldump reconcile resize shrink xtradb
 ---
-# InnoDB File Size Management
+### InnoDB File Size Management

 We are a PerconaDB shop here.
 We love MySQL, InnoDB and many of the benefits they bring to the table.
 We have umteen number of articles written for them as well.
 An intelligently designed database can save you time and money, and a poorly designed one can hurt your bottom line.

-# A Few Solutions
+## A Few Solutions

 **_Note_** : Not all solutions are applicable to your issue.
 Please use logic and your best judgement in the event one of the below solutions is applicable.